AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

 ## Step 5: Associate EIPs with the EIP bandwidth plan

-You can associate EIP 1 and EIP 2 with the created EIP bandwidth plan.
-After the EIPs are associated with the EIP bandwidth plan:
+You can associate EIP 1 and EIP 2 with the EIP bandwidth plan that you created.
+After you associate the EIPs with the EIP bandwidth plan, the EIPs are subject to the following changes:

--   Services attached to the NAT gateway that is associated with the EIPs share the bandwidth of the EIP bandwidth plan.
+-   Services attached to the NAT gateway with which the EIPs are associated share the bandwidth of the EIP bandwidth plan.
--   The predefined maximum bandwidths of the EIPs become invalid.
-The maximum bandwidths of the EIPs equal the maximum bandwidth of the associated EIP bandwidth plan.
+-   The predefined bandwidth limits of the EIPs become invalid.
+The bandwidth limits of the EIPs equal the bandwidth limit of the associated EIP bandwidth plan.
 -   The predefined billing methods of the EIPs become invalid.
 The EIPs function as public IP addresses.
-No fees are charged for data transfer and bandwidth usage of the EIPs.
+You are not charged for data transfer and bandwidth usage of the EIPs.

 The following sample code shows how to associate EIP 1 and EIP 2 with the EIP bandwidth plan: